 The museum has eight parts as the welcome leaflet describes.
 The parts are:

-- Daisy track exhibit: This is a display of large equipment to test impact of G-force on human body.
+This is a display of large equipment to test impact of G-force on human body.
 G-force is the acceleration felt in the opposite direction to the actual accelerating object.
-I think, I have understood what it is. 🙂 You might have read it in science-fiction books or seen it in the movies – like the weight of the body is multiplied by some magnitude when the spaceship leaves a planet’s gravity.
+I think I have understood what it is. 🙂 You might have read it in science-fiction books or seen it in the movies – like the weight of the body is multiplied by some magnitude when the spaceship leaves a planet’s gravity.
 The space travelers tightly fasten themselves with their special seats and tolerate the pain by grinding their teeth.
-I think, G-force is that opposite force that increases the weight of an object.
-Daisy track displays the machines to simulate such forces and test body’s tolerance to G-force.
+I think G-force is that opposite force that increases the weight of an object.
+Daisy track displays the machines to simulate such forces and test the body’s tolerance to G-force.

-The museum alone has $7 entrance fee per adult.
-Film requires $7 and planetarium $5.
-A combo of $15 includes all three: museum, film, and planetarium.
+The museum alone has $8 entrance fee per adult.
+The film requires $8 and planetarium $6.
+A combo of $16 includes all three: museum, film, and planetarium.
+(The rates were checked in March of 2019.)

 John P. Stapp Air and Space Park, Burial site of HAM, Trail, Astronaut memorial garden, and Daisy track exhibit are outdoor.
 When we pass by Alamogordo, sometimes we enjoy a quick trip to the John P. Stapp Air and Space Park, which is Dear Son’s most favorite part of the museum.
 No admission fee is required to visit the outdoor parts.
 Fees are for the main museum building, film, and planetarium.